-If you are new to adoption, you may not be aware that there is a particular way to parent an adopted children.
-Research has shown that our children respond best with therapeutic parenting.
+If you are new to adoption, you may not know that there is a particular way to parent an adopted child.
+Research has shown that our children respond best to therapeutic parenting.

 But what is therapeutic parenting?